EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/SecondGroup/7-PaintedWorldOfNaryn.md

 ### Rotting Village
 The rotting village is a small assortment of wooden shacks surrounding an old stone fire pit.
-The village consists of a improvised smith's house, a longhouse and a small shack.
+The village has the following notable locations.

 #### Smith's House
-The smith's house is a simple stone brick building

-At the smith's house the party can find a strange bloated humanoid with rotting flesh known as Sanev
+The smith's house is a simple stone brick building with simple brick shingles and a crooked chimney.
+Within it the party can find a strange bloated humanoid with rotting flesh known as Snave, the smith.
+___
+***Snave.*** is a strange bloated humanoid with tanned white skin from the forge, bald head, deformed ears and brown eyes, he is afflicted with the Rot causing his skin to grey and blacken in splotches.
+He wears faded red wool pants and a leather apron.

 #### Longhouse
 The longhouse is a huge upside down longship that was transformed into a huge house.
 Currently the building is dilapidated with its wood rotting and blighted vines taking over the base of the building.

-Within the longhouse the party can find...
+Within the longhouse the party can find a assortment of miss matched tables and chairs creating a bootleg tavern.
+___
+***FEMALE_BARTENDER.*** is a 5'4'' strig...

 #### Gaelin's Shack
-The Gaelin's Shack is a small wooden building
+The Gaelin's Shack is a small wooden building adorned with drying herbs, chicken feet and garlic strings.
+Within the shack the party can find a messy and cramped room with books and scrolls scattered throughout the room.

+##### Quest: Risky Hunt
+Gaelin proposes for the party a trade, if they help him hunt a rotted beast in exchange he can guide them trough the dark forest at the base of the mountain to someone that can help them.

+> #### Guides & Revelations
+> The guide that Gaelin is referring is a avatar of *Heks, the Witch Mother*...

+\page

+##